 Qualified Non-Profit/CHDO Pool: \$1,500,000 will be allocated to the Non-Profit/CHDO pool.
 At least ten percent (10%) \$1,200,000 of the 2017 housing credit ceiling available under Section 42(h)(3)C(ii) will be awarded to a Qualified Non-Profit/CHDO Pool for reservations to qualifying Applications which evidence the material participation of a Qualified Non-Profit organization.
-Any balance remaining after awarding the required 10% will be added to the collapsed general pool after the Regional Sub-pools have been awarded.
+Any balance remaining after awarding the required 10% will be added to the collapsed general pool after the Rural, Thirty Percent AMI and the General Pools have been awarded.